 - Wheel Why We Pray: blank or filled out template

-Extra items can be added such as the door hanger, and the prayer decorated in a frame from lesson 1.
-The prayer mat from this lesson.
+Extra items can be added such as the door hanger, the prayer decorated in a frame from lesson 1. or the prayer mat from this lesson. position items before you glue to make sure what you choose fits.

 Download all the elements for the lapbook here